Trauma, Relationships & Emotional Recovery

 The Truth About "Mutual Abuse".
 Why Your Reactions Don't Make You Abusive

-Many people blame themselves for “mutual abuse,” but reactive responses aren’t the same as being abusive.
-Learn how trauma, power dynamics, and the nervous system shape your reactions and why your responses were survival, not cruelty.
+Many people blame themselves for “mutual abuse,” but reactive responses to coercive control aren’t the same as being abusive.
+Learn how trauma, power dynamics, and the nervous system shape survival responses and why your reactions were not cruelty.

 Conflict is part of every relationship.
 But when disagreements leave you smaller, anxious, or doubting your own reality, something deeper may be happening.
 Here’s how to recognise the shift from conflict to abuse.